E-valuator: Reliable Agent Verifiers with Sequential Hypothesis Testing: Methods

+\textbf{False alarm rate control.} For $t = 1, 2, \ldots$, if $M_t > c_\alpha$, we reject $\mathcal{H}_N$.
+If we reach $t = T$, the end of the agent's trajectory, without rejecting $\mathcal{H}_N$, then we accept $\mathcal{H}_N$.
+Our primary goal in designing this sequence $(M_t)_{t=1}^T$ and selecting the threshold $c_\alpha$ is to control the \textbf{false alarm rate}.
+We define \textbf{false alarm rate (FAR) control} as\footnote{One could instead control the missed detection rate, i.e., the probability of failing to flag an unsuccessful trajectory as unsuccessful.
+In this case, one would swap $\mathcal{H}_N$ and $\mathcal{H}_A$ and apply the same techniques.
+We leave the choice of which error rate to control to the user.}

 where $T$, the length of the complete trajectory, is also random, and $[T] := \{1, \ldots, T\}$.
-That is, the \textit{false alarm rate}, or the rate at which we ever reject successful trajectories, is guaranteed to be at most $\alpha$.
-This rate is also known classically as type I error.
-Notice that the probability under consideration is that $M_t$ \textit{ever} surpasses $c_\alpha$---equivalently, that we \textit{ever} reject the null hypothesis, $\mathcal{H}_N$---regardless of $T$, the total number of actions the agent takes.
-This notion of validity is known as \textit{anytime validity}.
+In words, the \textit{false alarm rate}, or the rate at which we reject successful trajectories, is guaranteed to be at most $\alpha$.
+Notice that the probability under consideration is that $M_t$ \textit{ever} surpasses $c_\alpha$---equivalently, that we \textit{ever} reject the null hypothesis, $\mathcal{H}_N$---regardless of $T$, the total number of actions the agent takes (which varies from trajectory to trajectory).